-It’s not necessary that you bring your original passport to enter Machu Picchu.
-A copy of your passport is fine.
+Always bring your original passport to enter Machu Picchu.

 What you shouldn’t forget under any circumstances is the train-, bus- and entrance tickets.
 It’s fine if you have them on your phone as electronic tickets.
 However, to be on the safe side, it’s better to print them out in case you have internet problems or an empty battery.
 Don’t worry if you didn’t print out the tickets at home, as your hotel in Cusco or Aguas Calientes can help you with that.

 The same holds for your passport.
-Always take a copy with you for your Machu Picchu tour.
+Always take your original passport with you for your Machu Picchu tour.

 9. Shuttle Bus Ticket Instead of Hiking